neo4j-contrib/spatial/README.md

 * Multile CoordinationReferenceSystem support using GeoTools
 * Support the concept of multiple geographic layers, each with its own CRS and Index
 * Include an index capable of searching for complex geometries (in-graph RTree index)
-* Support import and export in a number of known formats (eg. Shapefile and OSM)
+* Support import and export in a number of known formats (e.g. Shapefile and OSM)
 * Embed the library and Neo4j within GIS tools like uDig and GeoServer

 Some key features include: